-The world in general is learning to live with COVID and high vaccination rates and availability of new drugs are dramatically reducing burdens on healthcare systems allowing society to re-open.
+As much as the pandemic has developed into an endemic situation, in most parts of Germany quarantine regulations for those infected were still in place during 2022.
+This has led to a high number of absence days in our Frankfurt Laboratory in 2022.
 We continue to support staff with the provision of a safe working environment through the use of safety measures according to national regulations and control of visitors.
 Whilst we still have contingency planning in case of further temporary restrictions, we are expecting all aspects of our business to continue getting back to pre-pandemic modalities.